-- Article 258 (1) If co-owners are unable to reach an agreement on, or unable to discuss, the partition of property in co-ownership, they may request the court to partition the property in co-ownership. - (2) The court may order the partition of property in co-ownership by any of the following methods: - (i) partitioning the property in co-ownership in kind; - (ii) having a co-owner assume a debt and acquire in exchange all or part of another co-owner's ownership share. - (3) If it is not possible to partition the property in co-ownership by a method prescribed in the preceding paragraph, or if it is likely that the value of the property in co-ownership will be significantly reduced by the partition, the court may order the sale of the same at auction.
+- Article 258 (1) If co-owners are unable to reach an agreement on, or unable to discuss, the partition of property in co-ownership, they may request the court to partition the property in co-ownership. - (2) The court may order the partition of property in co-ownership by any of the following methods: - (i) partitioning the actual property in co-ownership; - (ii) having a co-owner assume a debt and acquire in exchange all or part of another co-owner's ownership share. - (3) If it is not possible to partition the property in co-ownership by a method prescribed in the preceding paragraph, or if the partition of the property in coownership is likely to significantly reduce the value of the property, the court may order the sale at auction. - (4) In a judicial decision on the partition of property in co-ownership, the court may order the parties to pay any money, deliver any objects, perform their obligation to register, or perform any other act.

-- (4) In a judicial decision on the partition of property in co-ownership, the court may order the parties to pay any money, deliver any objects, perform their obligation to register, or perform any other act. - Article 258-2 (1) In cases where all, or a share of, the property in co-ownership belongs to inherited property, the property in co-ownership or the share in question may not be partitioned under the provisions of the preceding Article when the coheirs make a division of inherited property with regard to all of, or a share of, the property in co-ownership. - (2) Notwithstanding the provisions of the preceding paragraph, in cases where a share of the property in co-ownership belongs to inherited property, if ten years have elapsed since the time of commencement of inheritance, the share of property in co-ownership belonging to the inherited property may be partitioned in accordance with the provisions of the preceding Article; provided, however, that this does not apply in cases where there is a request for division of inherited property with respect to the share of property in co-ownership, and an heir has filed an objection to the partition of the share of property in co-ownership in accordance with the provisions of the same Article. - (3) If an heir files an objection referred to in the proviso to the preceding paragraph, it must be filed with the court that received the request under paragraph (1) of the preceding Article, within two months from the date on which the heir received from that court a notice to the effect that the request had been made.
+- Article 258-2 (1) If all, or a share of the property in co-ownership belongs to inherited property, the property in co-ownership or the share in question may not be partitioned under the provisions of the preceding Article when the coheirs make a division of inherited property with regard to all of, or a share of, the property in co-ownership. - (2) Notwithstanding the provisions of the preceding paragraph, if a share of the property in co-ownership belongs to inherited property, if ten years have passed since the time of commencement of inheritance, the share of property in co-ownership belonging to the inherited property may be partitioned in accordance with the provisions of the preceding Article; provided, however, that this does not apply if there is a request for division of inherited property with respect to the share of property in co-ownership, and an heir has filed an objection to the partition of the share of property in co-ownership in accordance with the provisions of the share of property in co-ownership in accordance with the provisions of the share of property in co-ownership in accordance with the provisions of the share of property in co-ownership in accordance with the provisions of the share of property in co-ownership in accordance with the provisions of the share of property in co-ownership in accordance with the provisions of the share of property in co-ownership in accordance with the provisions of the share of property in co-ownership in accordance with the provisions of the same Article. - (3) If an heir files an objection referred to in the proviso to the preceding paragraph, it must be filed with the court that received the request under paragraph (1) of the preceding Article, within two months from the date on which the heir received from that court a notice to the effect that the request had been made.